 When we want to learn if a subset of the our users prefers A to B (or vice versa), we can assume there are some features which we’ll denote x that describe the user (such as their country, browser, etc).
 This means we’d like to learn a function p(click | A, x) and p(click | B, x), or more simply, we want to take into account the user’s features when deciding which variant to show.

 An excellent way to model these functions and learn complex “rules” such as if its the weekend, show option A to users from Canada who are using Chrome is by using neural networks.
-Neural networks enable learning of complex non-linear functions from data without having to encode complex rules.
+Neural networks allow learning of complex non-linear functions from data without having to encode complex rules.

 We simply train a neural network to predict whether a user will click, given the features which describe the user (x) and the variant A/B as input.
 Neural networks typically output the expectation of this distribution E[p(click | A, x)].
 If we simply choose to show A or B based on the expectation, then we might exploit our uncertain knowledge too early.
 We want to be able to sample from p(click | A, x) in order to do Thompson sampling so we can trade off between exploration and exploitation.